Headaches: An Overview

 Headaches caused by dental issues usually begin with a dull pain that you feel on one or both sides of the head.
 It’s difficult to diagnose a potential trigger for your dental headaches without a thorough evaluation of the current condition of your smile and the function of your bite.
 This is why we recommend visiting our office at least twice a year.
 If you’ve been experiencing consistent headaches, mention this at your next appointment.

 A cavity or infection can also cause a headache.
-Missing teeth, cracked, or loose teeth that throw off your normal bite pattern can lead to tension in the jaw and result in headaches and jaw pain.
-Our solutions for these issues may include:
+Missing teeth, or cracked, or loose teeth that throw off your normal bite pattern can lead to tension in the jaw and result in headaches and jaw pain.
+Our solutions for these issues may include the following:

 - Restorative Dentistry – Restorative dentistry includes a variety of solutions like dental implants, crowns, or bridges to replace missing teeth and improve your bite pattern.